SaeedEGH23/QRgenerator/README.md

 The project generates QR codes from a text file filled with links.
 Each line in the text file must contain a single link, and line breaks are used as separators to generate new QR codes.

 ## Configuration
-To set the output format of the generated QR codes and the path to the links.txt file, you need to set up the environment variables in a .env file.
+To set the output pattern name of the generated QR codes and the path to the links.txt file, you need to set up the environment variables in a .env file.

 ## Usage
 After editing the links.txt file, you can run the following command in the app directory to generate the QR codes: